johnnovak/johnnovak.site/blog/content/posts/grand-ms-dos-gaming-general-midi-showdown/index.md

 ## In closing

 So, the Yamaha MU80 got the gold medal!
 Congratulations, Yamaha!
-This is good news because you can just get the ~~free~~"liberated" S-YXG50 VSTi plugin and enjoy a very faithful MU80 emulation for all your DOS gaming needs.
+This is good news because you can get the ~~free~~"liberated" S-YXG50 VSTi plugin and enjoy a faithful MU80 emulation for all your DOS gaming needs.

-The SCVA surely sounds nice too and it's pretty close to the real SC-55, but I imagine Roland's subscription-based payment model where you only "rent" the plugin could be quite offputting to many people.
+The SCVA surely sounds nice too, and it's pretty close to the real SC-55, but I imagine Roland's subscription-based payment model, where you only "rent" the plugin, could be quite offputting to many people.
 They also seem to offer a "Lifetime Key" option (as in the lifetime of Roland, the company, not you, the customer, if that wouldn't be entirely clear 😎) where you pay a fixed price upfront and only need to activate the plugin once online... or whenever you buy a new machine... or install a new OS... or... you get the drift.
 As you can tell, I'm not enthusiastic about DRM.
-It's still a nice plugin for sure, and I wouldn't mind paying Roland a *one-time* fee for the privilege of using a *DRM-less* version---but this is what we've got now, and you gotta do what you gotta do...
+It's still an excellent softsynth for sure, and I wouldn't mind paying Roland a *one-time* fee for the privilege of using a *DRM-less* version---but this is what we've got now, and you gotta do what you gotta do...

-About the analog sweetening effects of the hardware boxes, both of them offer analog audio inputs, so I think I'll experiment with routing some test signals through them in the hope to find out more about what they're doing to the output (based on the assumption that the audio in and the synthesised output share the same signal path).
+About the analog sweetening effects of the hardware boxes, both of them feature analog audio inputs, so I think I'll experiment with routing some test signals through them in the hope of finding out more about what they're doing to the sound (based on the assumption that the audio in and the synthesised output share the same signal path).

-I hope you found this article and the audio recordings useful!
-Stay tuned, as I might put some GS-compatible SoundFonts to the test as well in a future post using the same MIDI files.
+I hope you found this article and the audio recordings interesting and useful!
+Stay tuned, as I might put some GS-compatible SoundFonts to the test in a future post using the same MIDI files.

 ---